5 Best Free Website Builders 2025: The Definitive List

 ✔️ SEO features: By heading over to “Get found by Google” in the Settings, I could start optimizing my website in just a few clicks.
 No need to soak up any SEO knowledge before building.

-✔️ AI builder: GoDaddy’s AI builder is simple to use and very effective.
-I used it during testing and it generated a different template every time, so I knew it was personalized to my answers.
+✔️ AI builder: GoDaddy’s AI builder is simple to use and very effective, but lacks the creativity of Wix’s AI builder.
+That said, I used it during testing and it generated a different template every time, so I knew it was personalized to my answers.

 What I Dislike